 NBA coaching legend and current New York Knicks team president Phil Jackson was disappointed about the recent loss to the Cleveland Cavaliers, so he openly criticized the team on Twitter.
 Public criticism within sports is considered part of the game—after all, your job is to perform in front of large crowds.
 While some people believe it can turn around performance, for your team, it is considered bullying.

-Public criticism, according to the Workplace Bullying Institute, is considered a form of workplace bullying, which is defined as repeat mistreatment and abusive conduct that threatens, humiliates, intimidates or sabotages employees.
+Giving criticism publicly, according to the Workplace Bullying Institute, is considered a form of workplace bullying, which is defined as repeat mistreatment and abusive conduct that threatens, humiliates, intimidates or sabotages employees.
 About 27% of employees currently or previously suffer abuse—in the form of extreme public criticism primarily from their managers—at work.

 Follow these tips to deliver constructive criticism in the right way, and you won’t be one of those managers.